Unity-Technologies/BuildReportInspector/com.unity.build-report-inspector/Documentation~/com.unity.build-report-inspector.md

 ## Alternatives to using this package

-* The [Project Auditor package](https://docs.unity3d.com/Packages/com.unity.project-auditor@1.0/manual/build-view-reference.html) supports viewing the Build Report for the most recent Player Build.
+* The [Project Auditor package](https://docs.unity3d.com/Packages/com.unity.project-auditor@1.0/manual/build-view-reference.html) supports viewing the Build Report for the most recent Player Build (but not AssetBundle builds).

-* [UnityDataTools](https://github.com/Unity-Technologies/UnityDataTools/blob/main/Documentation/buildreport.md) supports importing a BuildReport into an sqlite database.
+* [UnityDataTools](https://github.com/Unity-Technologies/UnityDataTools/blob/main/Documentation/buildreport.md) supports importing a BuildReport into an SQLite database.
 This is recommended for looking at the information from very large builds.

 * You can also write your own custom script to access data about your builds, using the [BuildReport](https://docs.unity3d.com/ScriptReference/Build.Reporting.BuildReport.html) scripting API

 * There are some widely used tools on the [Asset Store](https://assetstore.unity.com/).

+### New with Unity 6.6

+* There is now a built-in Build Analysis Window (Window -> Analysis -> Build Analysis) which shows information similar to the Build Report Inspector.
+So in many cases it is not necessary to install this package anymore (but it continues to function).
+* Unity 6.6 automatically tracks older builds in the BuildHistory, including the BuildReport file.
+This applies for Player builds and the new [content directory build](https://docs.unity3d.com/6000.6/Documentation/Manual/content-directories.html) feature.
+AssetBundle builds continue to write the build to the `Library/LastBuild.buildreport` file.
+See [build history](https://docs.unity3d.com/6000.6/Documentation/Manual/build-history.html) for more information.
+* The Build Report Inspector continues to be useful for viewing AssetBundle builds.
+It also exposes extended information about Player builds that is not exposed in the new Build Analysis Window (for example the Source Asset information, stripping and scenes using assets).
+So it can still be useful to install this package if you want to view that data for Player builds.
+* To use the Build Report Inspector with Unity 6.6 or later you can copy the Build Report files out of the `Library/BuildHistory` folder (for Player and content directory builds), or out of `Library/LastBuild.buildreport` (for AssetBundle builds) into your Asset folder, then inspect the asset by selecting it in the Project Window.

 ## Preview package
 This package is available as a preview.